bkil/gemiweb0/doc/css-spec.md

 * background-color
 * color
-* font-size: medium, large (may render as double height and double width line)
+* font-size: medium, large (may render as double height and double width line in terminals)
 * font-style: normal, italic (not supported by Opera Mini)
 * font-weight: normal, bold
 * font-weight: lighter (not supported by Opera Mini)